SergeGordts/CapitaSelectaStargan/README.md

 Since we use the pretrained Stargan model (downloaded via the notebook) the following attributes are
 available: Black_Hair, Blond_Hair, Brown_Hair, Male, Young.

-The pretrained model exceeds the file size of Github (100MB) so it is stored locally
+The pretrained model exceeds the file size of Github (100MB) so it is stored locally.

 • Quantitative Evaluation Classifier: Use a pre-trained facial expression classifier (VG- GFace2, OpenFace, ...) to measure the presence and accuracy of the "Smiling" at-